-You can simulate the amount of aid you will receive based on the information presented in our Financial aid brochure for French children residing abroad with their families (Northern hemisphere)..
-You will need to know the cost of living index (“Indice de parité de Pouvoir d’Achat”, IPA) for your place of residence (127 for the zone covered by the Consulate General of France in New York).
+You can simulate the amount of aid you will receive based on the information presented on the AEFE brocuhure.
+You will need to know the cost of living index (“Indice de parité de Pouvoir d’Achat”, IPA) for your place of residence (139 for the zone covered by the Consulate General of France in New York).

 Start collecting your documents now.

 Make sure that you and your children are on the Registry of French Nationals Living Abroad.